kamsec/SIDH/README.txt

-This folder contains the second and main implementation of SIDH protocol using Cypari python library.
+This folder contains the second and main implementation of the SIDH protocol using Cypari python library.
 It was implemented on Windows 7 Ultimate 64bit OS, but it was designed to work also on low resource device, Raspberry Pi Zero W on Raspbian OS.
-It was implemented using Python 3.8
+Tested with Python 3.7 and 3.8

 ----------------------------------------------------------
 --------------------- DESCRIPTION ------------------------